meenalsahil/GameSetMatch/replit.md

 **CTA Buttons:**
 - Hero: "I'm a Player" → /signup/player
-- Hero: "Become a Sponsor" → /signup/sponsor
+- Hero: "Browse Players" → /players
 - How It Works: "Sign Up as a Player" → /signup/player
-- How It Works: "Become a Sponsor" → /signup/sponsor
+- How It Works: "Browse Players to Sponsor" → /players

 ## Key Design Decisions